Pesteves2002/devops-nixos-presentation/transcript.md

 However, it offers less flexibility with encryption because it doesn't support PGP keys or cloud-based KMS (Key Management Services) like sops-nix.

 Nonetheless, it's a lightweight solution that's ideal for simpler, focused applications.

+Agenix allows users to securely include encrypted secrets, (such as ages,) in version control systems and push to public Git repositories without risking the exposure of confidential information.

 # Slide 20